World Leaders Are Meeting To Tackle Climate Change And Pandemic Recovery

 G7 Nations Are Taking A Major Step Toward Global Tax Reform

-G7 finance ministers did agree earlier this month to a global minimum corporate tax of at least 15%, which critics say is too low.
+G-7 finance ministers did agree this month to a global minimum corporate tax of at least 15%, which critics say is too low.
 But this weekend they'll also set their sights on the pandemic, which is grinding well into its second year.

-Earlier this week, UNICEF urged the G7 members — the U.S., Britain, France, Canada, Germany, Italy and Japan — to send 20% of their vaccine doses to poorer nations in August or risk wasting them.
+This week, UNICEF urged the G-7 members — the U.S., Britain, France, Canada, Germany, Italy and Japan — to send 20% of their vaccine doses to poorer nations in August or risk wasting them.
 The gap in vaccination rates between many wealthy and poorer countries is staggering.
-The U.K. says it has fully vaccinated more than 41% of its population, while Nepal reports a vaccination rate of about 2.5% percent.
+The U.K. says it has fully vaccinated more than 41% of its population, while Nepal reports a vaccination rate of about 2.5%.

 Britain says it intends to send doses abroad, but Health Secretary Matt Hancock said last week that vaccinating children at home is still the priority.

-Rob Yates, who runs the Center for Universal Health at Chatham House, the London policy institute, says G7 countries need to share more vaccines with developing nations, help fund more factories for vaccine production and encourage drug companies to share technological know-how to help countries in need.
+Rob Yates, who runs the Centre for Universal Health at Chatham House, the London policy institute, says G-7 countries need to share more vaccines with developing nations, help fund more factories for vaccine production and encourage drug companies to share technological know-how to help countries in need.

-"If the G7 is going to be serious about global leadership, we need to be taking a whole of humanity perspective and really valuing the lives of people in South Asia and sub-Saharan Africa like our own," says Yates.
+"If the G-7 is going to be serious about global leadership, we need to be taking a whole of humanity perspective and really valuing the lives of people in South Asia and sub-Saharan Africa like our own," Yates says.
 "This is going to require a massive effort."

 "This is a really big deal," says Samantha Gross, who runs the Energy Security and Climate Initiative at the Brookings Institution.

 Technological advances have reduced wind, solar and battery costs, she says, making the lower temperature target possible and making it easier to take more carbon out of the electricity generation process.
-More action at the G7 this weekend could provide momentum for change at two other global meetings this fall, she says: the G20 — the 20 countries which produce the vast majority of the world's GDP — which will gather in Rome in October, and the United Nations Climate Change Conference in Glasgow in November.
+More action at the G-7 this weekend could provide momentum for change at two other global meetings this fall, she says: the G-20 — the 20 countries that produce the vast majority of the world's gross domestic product — which will gather in Rome in October, and the U.N.
+Climate Change Conference in Glasgow, Scotland, in November.

-The G7 is a magnet for protests, and this year will be no different.
-Sculptor Joe Rush has built a replica of Mount Rushmore in a location visible from the G7 venue, in which he renders the faces of the G7 leaders — UK Prime Minister Boris Johnson, Japan's Prime Minister Yoshihide Suga, French President Emmanuel Macron, Italy's Prime Minister Mario Draghi, Canadian Prime Minister Justin Trudeau, German Chancellor Angela Merkel and Biden — with electronic waste, including keyboards and hard drives.
+The G-7 is a magnet for protests, and this year will be no different.
+Sculptor Joe Rush has built a replica of Mount Rushmore in a location visible from the G-7 venue, in which he renders the faces of the G-7 leaders — U.K. Prime Minister Boris Johnson, Japanese Prime Minister Yoshihide Suga, French President Emmanuel Macron, Italian Prime Minister Mario Draghi, Canadian Prime Minister Justin Trudeau, German Chancellor Angela Merkel and Biden — with electronic waste, including keyboards and hard drives.
 Rush calls it "Mount Recyclemore" and wants to highlight the damage society does by the way it disposes of electronic devices.

 The other big issue in Cornwall will be China, which poses the greatest challenge to the West in decades.

 Backed by the world's second-largest economy, Chinese Communist Party General Secretary Xi Jinping argues that Beijing's authoritarian model is an effective alternative to liberal democratic systems.
 Biden has called this an "inflection point" for democracy.
-The European Union has cooled to China in recent months, but shows no interest in joining the U.S. in an anti-China bloc.
+The EU has cooled to China in recent months but shows no interest in joining the U.S. in an anti-China bloc.